AndrewRedican/react-json-editor-ajrm/README.md

 5. Open `http://localhost:8080` in the web browser

-## Latest Release Notes [v2.4.6] - July 11, 2018
+## Latest Release Notes [v2.4.7] - July 15, 2018
-1. An issue where numbers could not be assigned as keys to an object unless wrapped within quotes has been fixed.
+1. An issue where plainText propety from data returned by onChange was undefined has been fixed.
-2. An issue where HTML tags were removed from valid JSON strings has been fixed.
-See [here](https://github.com/AndrewRedican/react-json-editor-ajrm/issues/19)
+2. An issue where certain key names that require to be wrapped by quotes did not have any has been fixed.
+See [here](https://github.com/AndrewRedican/react-json-editor-ajrm/issues/21)

 ## Features